cjcon90/country-quiz/README.md

 **Bug:** A user in the CodeInstitute Slack channel identified that the Population Buttons did not give visual feedback when pressed.
 Browser being used was Safari.

 **Fix:** After researching the issue, this appeared to be an issue with the `:focus` pseudo class in Safari, [as outlined here](https://www.xspdf.com/resolution/53073516.html#:~:text=Css%20%3Afocus%20not%20working%20in%20safari&text=Just%20use%20tabindex.,the%20href%20just%20in%20case).
-Problem weas fixed by adding `tabindex="0"` to each of the poulation buttons.
+Problem was fixed by adding `tabindex="0"` to each of the population buttons.

 ## Deployment